IBD Qorus: Leadership Team

 Gil Melmed, MD, MS

 Dr. Melmed is Director of Clinical Inflammatory Bowel Disease (IBD) and Associate Professor at Cedars-Sinai Medical Center.
 His main clinical and research interests are clinical outcomes in inflammatory bowel disease, including health-related quality of life, post-operative outcomes, vaccination and health maintenance issues, and quality of care.
 He has authored or co-authored over 90 publications and serves as the IBD Associate Editor for the American Journal of Gastroenterology.
-He is an active member of CCFA and co-chairs CCFA's national Quality of Care Committee, and is a past chair of the IBD section of the American Gastroenterology Association's Quality Measures Committee.
+He is an active member of the Crohn's & Colitis Foundation and co-chairs its national Quality of Care Committee, and is a past chair of the IBD section of the American Gastroenterology Association's Quality Measures Committee.

 Dr. Melmed received his medical degree from Albert Einstein College of Medicine.
 He completed his residency at Cedars-Sinai Medical Center and his gastroenterology fellowship at UCLA, where he also received a master's of science in clinical research.
 He is board-certified by the American Board of Internal Medicine in gastroenterology.